 MR. FRASER: No, it was a non-Governmental group of American experts called in to assist the National Committee on Food for the Small Democracies.
 That committee was a privately organized and financed agency and was established under the sponsorship of Mr. Hoover with participation of many prominent citizens.
 This book by Mr. Hoover deals a great deal with it.
 There was much opposition by the British as well as the Roosevelt Administration.
 The committee lasted from the start of the occupation by the Nazi's of these small countries until late in 1941.
-As I say, I left in June of 1941 to go to the War Department in Washingten.
+As I say, I left in June of 1941 to go to the War Department in Washington.
 No real activity had been generated.
-No real shipping activity; Usere were so many obstacles to overcome though.
-Mr. Hoover felt it thus done under neutral supervision, at least mothers and children in those countries could be fed.
+No real shipping activity; Chere were so many obstacles to overcome though.
+Mr. Hoover felt it stald be done under neutral supervision, at least mothers and children those countries could be fed.
+MR. CUBBEDGE: I am sure during this time he must have ex- MR. FRASER: I cannot really comment on this.

-MR. CUBBEDGE: I am sure during this time he must have exfrenced some opinion about what was going on in Europe and what was goit to happen.
-Did he think eventually they would settle down in a firm about Mazi occupation?
-What was his opinion?

-MR. FRASER: I cannot really comment on this.
 I was not part of any of those discussions.
 Even Mr. Hoover himself was probably more concerned with the immediate task of trying to help mothers and children whom he saw in great need.
 What views he had of the ultimate fate of those countries I do not know.
 MR. CUBBEDGE: It sounds as if he thought this might be at least more than short term.
 MR. FRASER: Yes, that could be.
 As it was, the war lasted four more years.
 MR. CUBBEDGE: A lot of people thought that in those days.
 Many thought Hitler was sure England would sue for peace after the Continent was conquered.

-MR. FRASER: Mr. Hoover was very kind to mention my name in this book; on page 5 he says here:

-"In the New York headquarters of the Commission for Polish Relief, McCormick and Pate had the invaluable devotion and experience of Columba P. Murray, Jr., Colonel Joseph Krueger, and Bernard Fraser, all veterans of the American Relief Administration."
+MR. FRASER: Mr. Hoover was very kind to mention my name in this book; on page 5 he says here: "In the New York headquarters of the Commission for Polish Relief, McCormick and Pate had the invaluable devotion and experience of Columba P. Murray, Jr., Colonel Joseph Krueger, and Bernard Fraser, all veterans of the American Relief Administration."
 There is a slight editorial error because I do not belong to the generation which worked for Mr. Hoover after World War I. The other two apparently did.
 MR. CUBBEDGE: Are you Polish by any chance?